thavlik/vpn-operator/README.md

   # to scrape the controller pods using another method.
   podMonitors: true

-# The Mask and Provider resources have separate Deployments.
+# The Mask and MaskProvider resources have separate Deployments.
 # This improves scaling and allows you to configure their
 # resource budgets separately.
 # Note: the current values are not based on any empirical